-You will be spending one week with the GP and community team during your Met3A term.
-All students will have some time in primary care practices plus exposure to MDT working.
-There will also be the opportunity to learn specifically about nutrition and how it impacts upon patients' health in the primary care setting.
+You will be spending one week with the GP and community teams during your Met3A term.
+All students will have some time in primary care practices.
+Also, importantly, there are opportunities for exposure to MDT working and specific learning about the importance of nutrition and how it impacts upon patients' health in the primary care setting.